 - By now dal would have been done.
 In the same cooker (small pressure cooker) keep 1 & ½ cup rice for sambar rice and curd rice.
 Once done, cool it down for sambar rice and curd rice.
 That 1 cup rice should be for sambar sadam and ½ cup rice is for curd rice.

 - For both sambar rice and curd rice, it should be cooled down before mixing.
 If its hot and we mix, it will get thicker as it cools down, so keep everything at room temperature while mixing.
-Mix one tsp of ghee for sambar rice as it cools down.
+Mix one teaspoon of ghee for sambar rice as it cools down.
 If you want you can mash the rice for curd rice.
 I do not mash the rice for both the rice.

 - Boil drumstick, carrot, beans first and when its almost done add the other veggies.
 In another vessel boil the plantain for poriyal.